- 426 Views

 - Additional Wildlife: Kibale also hosts over 13 primate species, including red colobus monkeys and mangabeys, making it a primate enthusiast’s dream.

-Planning Your Combined Safari
+Planning Your Gorilla and Chimpanzee Safari Uganda

 - Permits: Both gorilla and chimpanzee tracking require permits.
-Gorilla permits cost approximately $700 for foreign visitors, while chimpanzee permits are around $150.
+Gorilla permits cost approximately $800 for foreign visitors, while chimpanzee permits are around $150.
 Booking early, especially during peak seasons (June–September and December–February), is essential.

 - Best Time to Go: Dry seasons are ideal for trekking.
 June to September and December to February offer better trail conditions and wildlife visibility.